code-dot-org/code-dot-org/pegasus/emails/2015-3-31-seattle-administrators.md

 ---
 from: 'Hadi Partovi (Code.org) <hadi_partovi@code.org>'
-subject: "Bring computer science to your Seattle-area classroom"
+subject: "Bring computer science to your Seattle-area school"
 litmus_tracking_id: "y8czo8o9"
 ---

-Dear Seattle-area teacher,
+Dear Seattle-area administrator,

 Code.org has partnered with districts arounds the Puget Sound to bring computer science to your students, at all levels — kindergarten through high school.
 Give your students the chance to learn these foundational 21st-century skills.

 ### Start with high-quality professional development — at no cost to you or your school

+Incorporate computer science into elementary and middle school, or offer a year-long course in high school.
 Participating teachers consistently call our professional development, "The best professional development I've ever had!"

 **For elementary schools:**